-Both the RMA and the SMRC are required to apply these standards of proof in arriving at their decisions.
-A concept of 'beneficial legislation' is sometimes referred to, but legal advice has clarified that this concept does not affect the RMA's operations.
-The insertion of particular factors arises from the nature of the legislative provisions, not because of the application or concept of 'beneficial legislation' (see APPENDIX 8 for the full legal advice).
+67. Both the RMA and the SMRC are required to apply these standards of proof in arriving at their decisions.
+The VEA and the MRCA are sometimes referred to as 'beneficial legislation'.
+The proper effect of it being so classified has been clarified.
+The insertion of particular factors associated with service arises from the nature of the legislative provisions, not because of the application or concept of 'beneficial legislation' (see Appendix 7 for the full legal advice).

+Overall evidence - not one study
-Whether a reasonable hypothesis is 'indicated' is explicitly a matter for consideration and assessment by the RMA (or the SMRC) as part of the overall evaluative exercise it is carrying out.
-The evaluation addresses all the relevant SMSE, recognising that there may be contradictory evidence.

-The overall evaluation function of the RMA and the SMRC is to determine whether the relevant SMSE, considered as a whole, indicates a reasonable hypothesis.

-In short, the mere fact that one study (or even more than one study) is supportive of the existence of a reasonable hypothesis does not ordain the outcome on its own, but such a study (or studies) may be regarded as sufficient.

-For the balance of probabilities SOPs, the consideration of 'more likely than not' applies a similar process where all the relevant SMSE is considered.
+- 68. Whether a reasonable hypothesis is 'indicated' is explicitly a matter for consideration and assessment by the RMA (or the SMRC) as part of the overall evaluative exercise it is carrying out.
+The evaluation addresses all the relevant SMSE, recognising that there may be contradictory evidence. - 69.
+The overall evaluation function of the RMA and the SMRC is to determine whether the relevant SMSE, considered as a whole, indicates a reasonable hypothesis. - 70.
+In short, the mere fact that one study (or even more than one study) is supportive of the existence of a reasonable hypothesis does not ordain the outcome on its own, but such a study (or studies) may be regarded as sufficient. - 71.
+For the BOP SOPs, the consideration of 'more likely than not' applies a similar process where all the relevant SMSE is considered.

-How the RMA interprets and applies the two Standards of Proof,
+How the RMA interprets and applies the two Standards of Proof

-The main role of the RMA is to determine Statements of Principles (SOPs).
+72. The main role of the RMA is to determine SOPs.
 The RMA determines SOPs at the two standards of proof identified above, reflecting the legal tests set out in ss 196B(2) and 196B(3) of the VEA.